 Without programs like BUILD, Amanda points out, students similar to the aforementioned would not receive the deserved opportunities to blossom to their fullest potential.

-To help promote the June 21st event, being dubbed “Bet on a Better Future” Amanda, Tabatha, Lisa, and Teagan even dusted off their cowgirl boots, jumping in for a dance rendition with Louie Bello’s newly released “Ain’t Tryna Be A Cowboy” -one of the many hits Louie will be performing throughout the evening.
+To help promote the July 26th event, being dubbed “Bet on a Better Future” Amanda, Tabatha, and Lisa even dusted off their cowgirl boots, jumping in for a dance rendition with Louie Bello’s newly released summer single “Zac Brown” -one of the many hits Louie will be performing throughout the evening.

-Will we see this quartet of female real estate entrepreneurs help dance their way to a seventh school opening for BUILD Boston on the 21st?
+Will we see this trio of female real estate entrepreneurs and the Cowboy himself help dance their way to a ninth school opening for BUILD Boston on the 26th?

 “You’ll have to come to find out,” Tabatha says with a smile.
 “No matter what happens though, it’s going to be an amazing and fun evening -and all for an incredible cause!”